wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 Yes we can login a user a generate a JWT, but there is a lot wrong with the above implementation:

 1. The JWT can only be invalidated when it expires.
 A major limitation to this is: a user can login, then decide to logout immediately, but the user’s JWT remains valid until the expiration time is reached.
-2. The JWT might be hijacked and used by a hacker without the user doing anything about it, until the token expires.
+2. The JWT might be hijacked and used by a hacker without the user doing anything about it until the token expires.
-3. The user will need to relogin after the token expires, thereby leading to poor user experience.
+3. The user will need to re-login after the token expires, thereby leading to a poor user experience.

 We can address the problems stated above in two ways:

 1. Using a persistence storage layer to store JWT metadata.
 This will enable us to invalidate a JWT the very second a the user logs out, thereby improving security.
-2. Using the concept of **refresh token** to generate a new **access token**, in the event that the **access token** expired, thereby improving the user experience.
+2. Using the concept of a **refresh token** to generate a new **access token**, in the event that the **access token** expired, thereby improving the user experience.

 ### Using Redis to Store JWT Metadata

 One of the solutions we proffered above is saving a JWT metadata in a persistence layer.
-This can be done in any persistence layer of choice, but **redis** is highly recommended.
-Since the JWTs we generate have expiry time, redis has a feature that automatically deletes data whose expiration time has reached.
+This can be done in any persistence layer of choice, but Redis is highly recommended.
+Since the JWTs we generate have expiry time, Redis has a feature that automatically deletes data whose expiration time has reached.
 Redis can also handle a lot of writes and can scale horizontally.

-Since redis is a key-value storage, its keys need to be unique, to achieve this, we will use `uuid` as the key and use the user id as the value.
+Since Redis is a key-value storage, its keys need to be unique, to achieve this, we will use `uuid` as the key and use the user id as the value.

 So let's install two packages to use: